chrplr/openlexicon/datasets-info/README-how-to-install-a-new-database.md

 # How to add a new dataset #

+You must:

+1. add the table(s) of the datasets on some server on the internet, preferably in `.tsv` (text with tab separated columns) and `.rds` (R binary) format.
+Note that the file must be directly accessible with an URL.
+2. create a `.json` file describing the datasets, and do a pull request on http://github.com/chrplr/openlexicon to have it added to the `datasets-info/_json`_
+3. if you want the dataset to be accessible on http://www.lexique.org/shiny/openlexicon , you must update https://github.com/chrplr/openlexicon/blob/master/apps/openlexicon/app.R (again using a pull request), s that the table is loaded by the app.
+4. if you want the dataset to be easily accessible for offline use, you may want to update the R data fetcher at  https://github.com/chrplr/openlexicon/blob/master/datasets-info/fetch_datasets.R

 ## Add the table(s) on a server ##

 If the dataset is not yet on the Internet, you need to put it on a web server.

 Here we show an example for <http://www.lexique.org> maintainers: